yw2006/saving-food/README.md

 4.Recycling:  Food items that cannot be redistributed are recycled to minimize waste and promote sustainability.

  Technologies Used:
-- Frontend: HTML, CSS, JavaScript, vite , react
+- HTML, CSS, JavaScript, vite , react
 - Additional Tools: Bootstrap for frontend design
-// in the future when we start to develeop back-end
-- Backend: Node.js, Express.js
-- Database: MongoDB

 Installation: